orsobi/res-site/about.markdown

 {:.show-notes}
 **Rethinking Work & Life with Rhyd Lewis** is a podcast that aims to uncover the critical and defining moments in life that make people pause, reflect and re-evaluate.
-Each week, [Rhyd Lewis](https://rhydlewis.net) interviews a guest to understand more about their life, their career and the moments that made them rethink their work & life.
+In each episode, [Rhyd Lewis](https://rhydlewis.net) interviews a guest to understand more about their life, their career and the moments that made them rethink their work & life.

 ## The Host